Lugaga/Linux_Fundamentals_Excercise/README.md

     22. Using `grep` to Find Patterns
     23. Pipes

-    24. Intro to Environment Variables
-    25. Process Control
+    23. Process Control
-    26. Create and Switching Users
+    24. Create and Switching Users
-    27. Installing Software
+    25. Installing Software

 ### License and Copyright details